Paine Field: History

 On July 25, 1966, Boeing announced that it would build the Boeing 747, a jet airliner capable of carrying nearly twice as many passengers as previous models.
 To build the giant aircraft, Boeing had to construct a facility large enough to handle the world's largest commercial jetliner.
 The land just north of Paine Field was chosen to construct the new facilities, including some development on the airport itself.
 Both the local government and the FAA concurred with the development.
 Work on the massive building began in August 1966 and the first employees arrived in early 1967.
 The 747 made its first flight at Paine Field on February 9, 1969.

+In 1984, the Snohomish County Council considered legislation to rename Paine Field for Senator Henry M. Jackson, who had died a few months earlier.
+The proposal was put on hold after the Port of Seattle renamed Seattle–Tacoma International Airport for Jackson, which sparked public outcry and force them to revert to the original name.

 In late 2005, construction of the Future of Flight Aviation Center & Boeing Tour building was completed.
 The project, formerly known as the National Flight Interpretive Center, includes the Boeing factory tour as well as a gallery that highlights the newest developments in aviation, including both parts and components of airplanes, manufactured by Airbus and Boeing.
 The facility was opened to a private audience on December 16, 2005, and the following day the facility was open to the public.
 The Museum of Flight also has a restoration center at the airport's main gate; located further south is the Me 262 Project.
 Paul Allen's Flying Heritage & Combat Armor Museum has a large, refurbished hangar at the south end of the field, which opened as a museum in June 2008.
 The Historic Flight Foundation also housed and maintained early military aircraft.
 However, the Flying Heritage & Combat Armor Museum closed in May 2020 as a result of the COVID-19 pandemic and in April 2022 it was reported that the collection was sold and the museum would not re-open.
 The Historic Flight Foundation closed their museum at Paine Field in 2020 as well, with their museum at Felts Field in Spokane, Washington now being their only location.